userfrosting/learn/03.background/01.the-client-server-conversation/docs.md

 ---
 title: The Client-Server Conversation
+metadata:
     description: Web applications can be thought of as a conversation between a client and a server.
 taxonomy:
     category: docs
 ---